aidanastridge/non-profit-data-events/README.md

-# non-profit-events
+# Non-Profit-Events! ❤️🌎
- A list of all the non-profit data events I volunteered for!
+ A list of all the non-profit data events I've volunteered for!